 The antis viewed suffragists as angry killjoys who wanted to intrude on politics, the proper realm of men.
-They argued women didn't need the vote because men could conduct government for both sexes.
-Further, they contended the vote couldn't fix any injustice women suffered.
+They argued women didn’t need the vote because men could conduct government for both sexes.
+Further, they contended, the vote alone assssscouldn’t fix any injustice women suffered.

 Maine native Kate Douglas Wiggin, who wrote Rebecca of Sunnybrook Farm, supported the antis.
 She told a group of women in 1912 she would have ‘woman strong enough to keep just a trifle in the background, for the limelight never makes anything grow.’

 As extraordinary as it seems today, the antis got plenty of support from women.

 Suffragists started their first national organization in 1869.
 It would take the antis another 42 years to form theirs.
 They called themselves the National Association Opposed to Woman Suffrage, or NAOWS.
 They passed out pamphlets that preached, ‘you do not need a ballot to clean out your sink.’
 One pamphlet included household hints such as cleaning ink spots with sour milk — along with advice to ‘not waste time, energy and money’ on voting.